KevinVillela/lovecraft/README.md

 could be a series of RPC calls to the server.
 However, in the current implementation, GameService simply proxies calls through to the Facade, which is also located on the client.

+# For Developers

+To run the application locally, simply cd into the `client` directory and run `ng serve`.
+To deploy it to Firebase hosting, run `ng build --prod` and then cd to the base directory and run `firebase deploy`.
+You may need to download the Angular and Firebase CLIs.
+Tests... don't really run right now :\